Lilies (TV series): 4. "The Tallyman"

 Iris helps Mrs Quirke (the local midwife) when Mrs. McBride gives birth prematurely.
 Dadda sees that the McBrides are ill and calls the doctor but they die, leaving seven children.
 Iris takes the girls and the boys stay with Father Melia at the rectory.
 The doctor notifies the Board of Health and the epidemics gentleman calls the tallyman, worried about overcrowding.
 Dadda makes sure no families are broken up.
-Realising no one can take all 7 children, Father Melia puts them in an orphanage, having been assured that they will be raised together.
-However, once the paperwork is complete, the Matron tells Father Melia and Iris that Arthur (the youngest) will be transferred to Doctor Barnardo's for adoption and the older boys will go abroad.
+Realising no one can take all seven children, Father Melia puts them in an orphanage, having been assured that they will be raised together.
+Once the paperwork is complete, the Matron tells Father Melia and Iris that Arthur (the youngest) will be transferred to Doctor Barnardo's for adoption and the older boys will go abroad.
 Horrified, Father Melia and Iris want to remove the children but are refused permission.
 Ruby and Billy, suspicious that May didn't get a reference, write to Richard Brazendale and he replies, revealing May walked out but will be given a reference if she visits his office.
-They meet and Richard ends their romance, but later sends a key and a note with an address, asking her to meet him.
+They meet and Richard ends their romance but later sends a key and a note with an address, asking her to meet him.
 Curious, she goes and he offers her a flat.
 Guessing he wants her to be his mistress, she is furious, feeling that would make her little better than a prostitute and walks out.